WannabeSmith/Robust-bootstrapped-t-test/cran-comments.md

 Note that 'R CMD check --as-cran' sees the DOI as invalid (due to a '>' character being part of the DOI).
 However, I think it is correct.

+This was causing my submission to fail.
+Therefore, I have instead used a 'PMID', a unique ID for PubMed articles.

 ## Test environments
 * local Fedora 25 install, R 3.4.1
 * Ubuntu 14.04, R 3.4.1 (on Travis-CI)